Avotrix/Nexpose-App-for-Splunk/README.md

 # Welcome to the Nexpose App for Splunk
 This Splunk App will give you an Insight of the Rapid7 Nexpose logs by using various Knowledge object. <br />
-The App can be downloaded from Splunkbase().
+The App can be downloaded from Splunkbase(https://splunkbase.splunk.com/app/6531/).

 # About
 Author: Avotrix <br />